techwarriorz/simple-hls/README.md

 # Simple-HLS

-NPM Module is a simple FFMPEG Wrapper that will allow you to easily transcode Multi-bitrate HLS videos.
+Simple-HLS is a simple FFMPEG Wrapper that will allow you to easily transcode Multi-bitrate HLS videos.

 # Installation